royokello/iml-extractor/README.md

     ```bash
     python extract_frames.py -i my_videos -o frames_output -f 2 -t second
     ```
-3. **Extract 5 frames per minute**:
+3. **Extract 1 frame per minute**:
     ```bash
-    python extract_frames.py -i my_videos -o frames_output -f 5 -t minute
+    python extract_frames.py -i my_videos -o frames_output -f 1 -t minute
     ```
-4. **Extract 3 frames per hour**:
+4. **Random frame extraction**: Extract 5 random frames per video:
     ```bash
-    python extract_frames.py -i my_videos -o frames_output -f 3 -t hour
+    python extract_frames.py -i my_videos -o frames_output --random --random_counter 5
     ```

 ---

 ## How It Works

+1. **Directory Scanning**:
-1. **Directory Walk**: Scans the input directory (and subdirectories) for video files with `.mp4`, `.avi`, `.mov`, `.mkv`.
+   The script recursively scans the specified input directory for video files with extensions `.mp4`, `.avi`, `.mov`, or `.mkv`.

-2. **Open & Read Video**:
+2. **Frame Extraction Modes**:
+   - **Time-based Mode**:
-   - Gets the video’s FPS using OpenCV’s `VideoCapture`.
+     - Retrieves the video’s frames per second (FPS) using OpenCV.
-   - Determines the total number of frames in the chosen time unit (e.g., `fps * 60` for `minute`).
+     - Calculates the total number of frames in the chosen time unit (using a multiplier of 1 for seconds, 60 for minutes, or 3600 for hours).
-   - Calculates the interval based on the requested frames per time unit, ensuring at least an interval of 1 frame.
+     - Computes an interval so that the specified number of frames is evenly extracted.
+   - **Random Mode**:
+     - Obtains the total frame count for the video.
+     - Randomly selects the specified number of frame indices (ensuring they are unique) and sorts them.
+     - Seeks to each frame index to extract and save the frame.

-3. **Frame Extraction**:
+3. **Saving Frames**:
-   - Iterates through the video frames.
-   - Every time the current frame index is divisible by `interval`, it saves that frame as a `.jpg` file.
-4. **Repeat** for every matching video found.
+   Extracted frames are saved sequentially (named using a running counter) in the designated output directory.

 ---

 ## License

 This script is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use it in commercial or personal projects, modify, or distribute.
+Feel free to modify, distribute, or use it in your projects.

 ---

+**Happy extracting!**
-**Happy extracting!** If you have questions or suggestions, feel free to open an issue or submit a pull request.
+If you have any suggestions or encounter issues, please open an issue or submit a pull request.